 As an Ecological Economist I am interested in how humans interact with the environment through the economy.
 In my teaching I focus on the priorities of ecological economics of achieving first a sustainable scale, then just distribution of resources and finally economic efficiency.
 I am passionate about rejecting the notion that our economy can keep growing on a planet with finite resources.
 As Kenneth Boulding so eloquently put it: “Anyone who believes in indefinite growth in anything physical, on a physically finite planet, is either mad or an economist” (or, you might add, a politician).

 Staff serving as external examiners

-External Examiner for MSc in Environmental Economics and MSc in Environmental Economics and Management, University of York (2010-2014)
+External Examiner for MSc in Ecological Economics at the University of Edinburgh (Since 2017)

 My research to date has focussed primarily on the sustainable management of the marine environment – the source of many of our natural resources and the sink for much of our waste.
 In particular I evaluate the economic, social and environmental consequences of human actions including policy decisions such as the creation of marine protected areas and the development of marine renewable energy.
 The research approaches I employ are equally applicable to terrestrial environments.

 Patrik Svensson (Completed 2009): The effectiveness of privately managed MPAs in tropical coastal areas supervised by Professor Martin Attrill and Dr Lynda Rodwell.

 Matthew Bunce - (Completed 2008) Thesis title "Marine Protected Areas in the Seychelles", funded by ESRC/NERC.
 Supervised by Dr Lynda Rodwell (DoS), Prof Richard Gibb and Prof Laurence Mee